Tees Valley Strategic Transport Plan

 - Make it easier and safer to transport freight by road, rail, sea and air.

-A draft Strategic Transport Plan will be produced during spring 2017 that will include further details on our plans up until 2026.
-There will be further opportunities to comment on our proposals before the final Strategic Transport Plan is launched during summer 2017.
+A draft Strategic Transport Plan will be produced during Summer 2017 that will include further details on our plans up until 2026.
+There will then be further opportunities to comment on our proposals before the final Strategic Transport Plan is launched.

 A number of documents will also be developed to support the Strategic Transport Plan including: